microchip-pic-avr-examples/pic18f47Q43-curiosity-hpc-demo-code/readme.md

 #### Hardware Effects
 The top 4 MSBs of the ADC is written to EEPROM.
 These are read afterwards and displayed on the LEDs.
 Rotating the potentiometer changes value of the ADC to be written to and read from EEPROM.
 #### Summary
 This lab has a similar appearance to Lab 4: ADC.
 But instead of directly moving the ADC result directly onto the LEDs, it performs a simple “write” and “read” on the EEPROM.
-As shown on FIGURE 10-1 below, the top 4 MSBs of the ADC result is first written to EEPROM, and retrieved later from the same address before moving onto the LEDs.
+As shown on figure below, the top 4 MSBs of the ADC result is first written to EEPROM, and retrieved later from the same address before moving onto the LEDs.

+###### Program Flow
 ![Lab 5 Program Flow](images/Lab10-program-flow.PNG)